apache/druid/docs/ingestion/input-sources.md

 ## Delta Lake input source

 :::info
-You need to include the [`druid-deltalake-extensions`](../development/extensions-contrib/delta-lake.md) as an extension to use the Delta Lake input source.
+To use the Delta Lake input source, load the extension [`druid-deltalake-extensions`](../development/extensions-contrib/delta-lake.md).
 :::

 You can use the Delta input source to read data stored in a Delta Lake table.
 For a given table, the input source scans